ibm-cloud-docs/containers/kubernetes-service-cli.md

 </dd>

 <dt><code>--vpc-id <em>VPC_ID</em></code></dt>
 <dd>The ID of the VPC in which to create the cluster and worker nodes.
 This value is required.
-To list available IDs, run `ibmcloud is vpcs`.</dd>
+To list available IDs, run `ibmcloud ks vpcs`.</dd>

 <dt><code>--subnet-id <em>VPC_SUBNET_ID</em></code></dt>
 <dd>The VPC subnet to assign the cluster.
 This value is required.
 To list available VPC subnets, run `ibmcloud ks subnets --provider vpc-classic`.</dd>